BalaNatesh10K/asset_path_grabber/ReadMe.md

 # Playwright Asset Extractor

 This Python script extracts asset paths (e.g., `/content/dam/...`) from a list of URLs by scanning HTML elements with `src` and `srcset` attributes.
-It is useful for scraping media from Adobe Experience Manager (AEM) sites.

 ---

 ## ✅ Features